molily/molily.de/_posts/2019-02-03-testing-angular.md

 This app that enables the user to search for public photos on Flickr, the popular photo hosting site.
 First, the user enters a search term and starts the search.
 The Flickr search API is queried.
 Second, a list of search results with thumbnails is rendered.
 Third, the user might select a search result to see the photo details.

-This application is straightforward and relatively simple to implement.
+This application is straight-forward and relatively simple to implement.
 Still it raises important questions:

 - **App structure**: How to split responsibilities into Components and how to model dependencies.
 - **API communication**: How to fetch data by making HTTP requests and update the user interface.